Sunlite Kentucky Black Barbecue Sauce & Dip for Lamb and Mutton

 "Mary Had a Little Lamb.
 Won't You Have Some, Too?"
 Moonlite Bar-B-Q Inn

 The most obscure of the regional American barbecue sauces is the Kentucky Black Barbecue Sauce & Dip because it can be found in only a small area of Western Kentucky just west of Louisville around Owensboro.
 This fascinating blend is mostly vinegar and Worcestershire sauce and it is designed to go with the specialty of the region, slow smoked mutton, usually shoulder.

 The first sheep came over with Columbus on his second voyage and were grown more for their fleece than their meat.
 Demand for wool kept the US herd up near 60 million head through WWII, and it has been on a steady decline since then, down to about 6 million head today.
 Tender young lamb is still a popular meat, but far less popular than beef, pork, and chicken.

 When a lamb is no longer producing enough wool, more than 1 year old, it is slaughtered for food and the meat is called mutton.
 It has a distinctive and gamier taste than younger, more succulent lamb.
-As with so many other barbecue meats such as pork ribs and beef brisket, mutton found its way to the low slow smoker because it is tough, full of connective tissue, and less desireable than lamb.
+As with so many other barbecue meats such as pork ribs and beef brisket, mutton found its way to the low slow smoker because it is tough, full of connective tissue, and less desirable than lamb.

 And why Western Kentucky?
 Once upon a time, in the 1800s, Kentucky was the largest lamb producing state.
 It has now fallen to number 34.
 But the tradition of barbecue mutton lives on in dozens of barbecue joints and church socials.
 The cuts of choice are shoulder and rear leg.

-Black Barbecue Sauce sounds wierd, but it is remarably effective.
+Black Barbecue Sauce sounds weird, but it is remarkably effective.
 I was pretty skeptical, but once I tasted it, I understood.
 Sweet sauce would be all wrong.
 This thin tart sauce cuts the rich fat, which is more intensely flavored than beef, pork, and chicken by far.
 The sauce is used as a baste, called a dip, because it is thin and penetrates.
 It is also used as a finishing sauce.